- For Individuals

 Online Education Research

-We will study course participation to learn how to enhance both our course offerings and the online learning experience.
+We study course participation to learn how to enhance both our course offerings and the online learning experience.
 Participation in this project is voluntary, refusal to participate will involve no penalty, and you may discontinue participation at any time.
 Any information you provide during this program will be kept confidential.
 Your information will help to improve the module for future users.
 All information obtained from this project will be stored on an encrypted storage device and only accessible to approved project personnel.
 All related future publications will be free of identifiable information.
 The Columbia University Institutional Review Board (IRB) and the Office of Human Research Protections may have access to the project.
 We foresee minimal risk for participating in this project.
 You will not receive personal (direct) benefit from taking part in this research study.
 However, the information collected from this research may help others in the future.
-If you have any questions, please contact Yoshie Tomozumi Nakamura, a principal investigator of the project by phone at 212-854-0616.
-If at any time you have questions or concerns about your rights or welfare as a research subject, contact the Columbia University Morningside Institutional Review Board (IRB) at 212-851-7040 or 212-851-7044 (fax) or email firstname.lastname@example.org.
+If you have any questions, please contact us by phone at +1-212-854-0616.
+If at any time you have questions or concerns about your rights or welfare as a research subject, contact the Columbia University Morningside Institutional Review Board (IRB) at +1-212-851-7040 or +1-212-851-7044 (fax) or email firstname.lastname@example.org.

 Rules for Online Conduct

-You agree to use the Sites in accordance with all applicable laws.
-You are responsible for your own communications, including the upload, transmission and posting of information, and are responsible for the consequences of their posting on or through the Site.
+Upon enrollment into an online program, you agree to use the Sites in accordance with all applicable laws.
+You are responsible for your own communications, including the upload, transmission and posting of information, and for the consequences of their posting on or through the Site.
 You further agree that you will not email or post malicious or harmful content anywhere on the Site, or on any other Columbia University computing resources including without limitation the following:

 - Content that defames or threatens others